2 registered (traveler, susie),

 In my youth they yelled from the pulpits: Be true even when you are alone and think God is not watching.
-The tick tock of life can be claimed, enjoyed, not out of fear bellowed from pulpits but love.
+The tick tock of life can be claimed, enjoyed, with little use for fear.

 B__'s one of my favorite people here.
 He played ping pong with me on my first day.
 We've played regularly ever since.
 He has recently been implicated in the same scandal as G__.